Canceling NAFTA could cost the auto industry $1.2 trillion.

 Simply rebuilding a U.S. supplier base would be a daunting process, the industry claims, and by losing markets on both sides of the border, automakers fear many plants could wind up operating well under capacity.
 If they’re right, some estimates warn that new car prices might rise by hundreds, and in some cases thousands, of dollars.
 And instead of creating work, many good-paying auto jobs could be lost.

-Considering how much of a turnaround the auto industry has made since the deep recession that began the decade wound down, the Driving American Jobs coalition tells U.S. consumers, “We need you to tell your elected officials that you don’t change the game in the middle of a comeback.”
+Considering how much of a turnaround the auto industry has made since the deep recession that had begun the decade wound down, the Driving American Jobs coalition tells U.S. consumers, “We need you to tell your elected officials that you don’t change the game in the middle of a comeback.”

 And $6.5 billion for trucking those cars